Is it time to rethink your relationship with alcohol?

 If you are rethinking your relationship with alcohol, talk to your healthcare provider about your symptoms.
 If you are diagnosed with alcohol dependence, treatment could include one or a combination of the following:

-Alcohol counseling: Therapy that involves working with a counselor to identify and help change behaviors that cause problems with drinking.
+Therapy that involves working with a counselor to identify and help change behaviors that cause problems with drinking.

-Psychosocial treatments (interventions): There are many different types of interventions, such as talk therapy, education about disease and treatment pathways, vocational training, and case management to support care coordination.
+There are many different types of interventions, such as talk therapy, education about disease and treatment pathways, vocational training, and case management to support care coordination.

-Support groups: Meetings that may range from just a few people in a rehab facility to small groups in a community center, or groups assembled virtually as part of a larger organization.
+Meetings that may range from just a few people in a rehab facility to small groups in a community center, or groups assembled virtually as part of a larger organization.

-Medication: Prescribed by a healthcare provider, there are medications approved to treat alcohol dependence.
+Prescribed by a healthcare provider, there are medications approved to treat alcohol dependence.
 Some medications are taken as an oral tablet while others are given via injection by a healthcare provider.

 Is treatment right for you?
 Talk to your healthcare provider to learn more.